 Applied Geomatics Research Group

-To culminate our activities and bring together the network of youth and organizations that we established this summer, we delivered a conference from October 1-3, 2009 in Kejimkujik National Park.
+To culminate our activities and bring together the network of youth and organizations that we established, we delivered a conference from October 1 - 3, 2009 in Kejimkujik National Park.
 Students, teachers, and leaders from a diverse array of schools and groups attended this three day event where community members served supper, entrepreneurs entertained, and youth lead and learned about a variety of topics pertaining to the biosphere, and life in rural Nova Scotia.
 It only cost $25 per student to attend, and that included 2 nights of camping in the national park, food, activities, workshops, and entertainment.
-We hope the students will return to their respective home communities and spread the word about the EMPOWER Network, and that it will last for years to come.
+We hoped the students would return to their respective home communities and spread the word about the EMPOWER!
+Network.

 The EMPOWER!
 Youth Retreat team, in Keji, on October 2, 2009